Pato-desu/Discord-Local-LLM-VoiceChat-Bot/README.md

 # Discord Local LLM Voice Chat Bot

+> **Disclaimer**
+> This project was entirely developed with the assistance of ChatGPT.
+> It is currently in a very early (alpha) stage of development.
+> Bugs, crashes, and unexpected behavior are likely to occur.
+> Use with caution and report any issues to help improve the project.

 A Discord voice chat bot that uses OpenAI Whisper for real-time speech-to-text (STT), Coqui TTS for text-to-speech (TTS), and a local LLM (LM Studio) for conversational responses — all running locally.

 ## Features